bryanrtboy/ExplodingViewDiagram/README.md

 ### Notes
 You might notice the Mesh colliders created on the cube are very thin and can't be selected from the back.
 Check the [Convex](https://docs.unity3d.com/2017.4/Documentation/Manual/class-MeshCollider.html) option to make them bulkier and easier to select.

+My project includes [Post-Processing Effects](https://docs.unity3d.com/2018.2/Documentation/Manual/PostProcessing-Stack.html).
+These are under active development, so it's kind of hard to find them and instructions.
+I used the [Package Manager](https://blogs.unity3d.com/2018/05/04/project-management-is-evolving-unity-package-manager-overview/) to load the package from Unity>WIndows>Package Manager.
+You can probably use that to check if this version is current.

+You can also just select the Camera in the project and play around with the Color Effects or add new Effects like Depth of Field to see how it affects the scene.

 ### Additional Resources

 Unity [Tutorials](https://unity3d.com/learn/tutorials)